 The stock-market crash of 1929 and the Great Depression caused investors to lose confidence in the financial industry—limiting the growth of the mutual fund sector until laws such as the Securities Act of 1933, the Securities Exchange Act of 1934, and the Investment Company Act of 1940 renewed investor confidence.
 In 1940, the forerunner to The National Association of Investment Companies (which is now known as The Investment Company Institute) was founded.
-The ICI is the “leading global association of regulated funds, including mutual funds, exchange-traded funds, closed-end funds, and unit investment trusts in the United States and similar funds offered to investors in jurisdictions worldwide.”
+The ICI describes itself as “the leading association representing regulated funds globally, including mutual funds, exchange-traded funds (ETFs), closed-end funds, and unit investment trusts (UITs) in the United States, and similar funds offered to investors in jurisdictions worldwide.”

 Mutual funds grew in popularity in the 1950s.
 In 1951, the total number of funds surpassed 100, and there were more than one million shareholder accounts.
 In addition, the first mutual fund that focused on non-U.S. investments was offered to U.S. investors.